 The effects of Alternative 2 on communities and community sustainability are expected to be relatively small.
 Historically EAG has primarily been delivered to Dutch Harbor/ Unalaska and Akutan, with some deliveries to Adak and deliveries to Anchorage during 2014 and earlier.
 While Alternative 2 would not prevent all the EAG fisheries from being delivered to one facility, if that occurred, based on recent deliveries, it is likely that that facility would be in Dutch Harbor/ Unalaska.
 In 2022/23, all EAG was delivered to two processing facilities in Dutch Harbor/ Unalaska.
 While there has been some recent redistribution away from Akutan, this is not due to the proposed action; this redistribution occurred under the status quo regulations.
 External factors can affect the overall processing distribution in the BS communities (e.g., stock status of other BSAI crab and salmon fisheries, Trident's decisions with regards to its Akutan plant, other climatic changes, etc.); however, it is expected that EAG processing will continue to be centralized in Dutch Harbor/ Unalaska.
-Additionally, if the PQS is sold, 1% of the EAG PQS currently has a ROFR associated with Akutan and 91% of the EAG PQS has a ROFR associated with Unalaska.
 This means the expected economic activity, income generated, and tax revenue for associated processing communities are not expected to be marginally impacted by the proposed action.
 If a premium price can be generated from the sale of live EAG, this may result in a greater share of tax revenue for the associated community.